ShubhamS32/Mobile3-Notes/androidNotes/README.md

 ###Naming Packages

 * Usually the number of classes created in an application is quite high which becomes difficult to maintain , so using the packages for the classes performing simillar functions reduces the complexity of the project.
-* Naming convenction of the pakages helps to differentiate the classes that are working on functionality like database , web services and adapters .
+* Naming convention of the pakages helps to differentiate the classes that are working on functionality like database , web services and adapters .

 	```Android
 		com.webonise.projectname